mdolab/MACH-Aero/machAeroTutorials/opt_aero.rst

 For the volume constraint, the volume is computed by adding up the volumes of the prisms that make up the projected grid as illustrated in the following image (only showing a section for clarity).
 For the thickness constraints, the distances between the upper and lower projected points are used, as illustrated in the following image.
 During optimization, these projected points are also moved by the FFD, just like the wing surface, and are used again to calculate the thicknesses and volume for the new designs.
-More information on the options can be found in the `pyGeo docs <https://mdolab-pygeo.readthedocs-hosted.com/>`_ or by looking at the pyGeo source code.
+More information on the options can be found in the :doc:`pyGeo docs <pygeo:index>` or by looking at the pyGeo source code.

 .. image:: images/opt_thickness_and_vol_diagram.png
    :scale: 40